By Zoe Campbell, Head of Long-Haul Tours at Halsbury Travel

 New York City has long been the main gateway into the United States for immigrants and this has turned the city into a real cultural melting pot.
 It’s estimated that as many as 800 different languages are spoken in New York and you can certainly feel the influence of many cultures when taking in the art, music, theatre and food.

-On your school trip to New York, your students will have plenty of opportunity to soak up this multicultural atmosphere.
+On your trip, your students will have plenty of opportunity to soak up this multicultural atmosphere.
 And, if you’re interested in the history of immigration to the United States and the influence on the city, you may like to include a visit to Ellis Island.

 Brooklyn Bridge is 11 years older than Tower Bridge